thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 5.6 Setting the value of any attribute (default attribute processor)
 --------------------------------------------------------------------

-Besides everything we have just seen about ways of setting attribute with specific processors such as `th:value`, `th:disabled` etc. Thymeleaf offers a *default attribute processor* that allows us to set the value of *any* attribute even if no specific `th:*` processor has been defined for it at the Standard Dialect.
+Thymeleaf offers a *default attribute processor* that allows us to set the value of *any* attribute, even if no specific `th:*` processor has been defined for it at the Standard Dialect.

 So something like: